-Maximum Annual Vacation Hours of Vacation

-Hours Accumulation Accrued Per Bi-

-Weekly Pay Period

-80 hours 3.08

-120 hours 4.62

-160 hours 6.15
+Years of Continuance Maximum Annual Vacation Hours of Service (Begin Accruing) Hours Accumulation Vacation Accrued Per Bi- Weekly Pay Period Date of Hire through the 80 hours 3.08 completion of 4 years Beginning 5 th year through the completion of the 9 th year 120 hours 4.62 Beginning 10 th year through the completion of the 25 th year 160 hours 6.15 Beginning the 26'h year through retirement.
 200 hours 7.69

-Hours Accumulation 80 hours 120 hours 160 hours

-- 2. New hires or rehired employees shall not be eligible to use accrued vacation until after completion of their probationary period. - 3.
-Employees must reduce their vacation accrual level to the allowable maximum at their employment anniversary date.
-Vacation time off shall be scheduled at such time or times as shall be mutually agreed upon by the Employer and the Employee, except in the case where the Employee fails to schedule or take vacation time off within the prescribed time, and in such cases the Employer may direct the Employee to take the time off. - 4.
-Vacation shall be granted or denied at the time requested by the employee.
-If the event, the nature of the work makes it necessary to limit the number of employees on vacation at the same time, the employee who first requested a given period shall be granted the vacation period.
+2. Employees must reduce their vacation accrual level to the allowable maximum on January 1st of each year.
+Vacation time off shall be scheduled at such time or times as shall be mutually agreed upon by the Employer and the Employee, except in the case where the Employee fails to schedule or take vacation time off within the prescribed time, and in such cases the Employer may direct the Employee to take the time off

+- 3. Vacation shall be granted or denied at the time requested by the employee.
+In the event the nature of the work makes it necessary to limit the number of employees on vacation at the same time, the employee who first requested a given period shall be granted the vacation period.
 Should two (2) or more employees request on the same day, the same vacation periods the employee with the greatest seniority shall be given their choice of vacation period.
-Requests for vacations may not be made more than nine (9) months in advance.

-- 5. The City may allow a maximum of two (2) employees per unit, with a limit of one (1) per classification, per week during winter months for the Public Works' employees, provided there are sufficient staffing levels.
-Additional employees may be allowed leave with the approval of the director or designee. - 6.
-An employee called to work during their vacation shall be given additional vacation time equal to the days worked. - 7.
-Any employee who is laid off, retired, or separated in good standing from the service of the City for any reason, prior to taking their vacation, shall be compensated in cash for the unused vacation they accumulated at the time of separation.
-In the event that the employee dies during service with the City, any unused vacation shall be paid to employee's estate.
+Requests for vacations may not be made more than nine (9) months in advance. - 4.
+The City may allow a maximum of two (2) employees per unit, with a limit of one (1) per classification, per week during winter months for the Public Works' employees, provided there are sufficient staffing levels.
+Additional employees may be allowed leave with the approval of the director or designee. - 5.
+An employee called to work during their vacation shall be given additional vacation time equal to the days worked. - 6.
+Any employee who is laid off, retired, or separated from the service of the City for any reason, prior to taking their vacation, shall be compensated in cash for the unused vacation they accumulated at the time of separation.
+In the event that the employee dies during service with the City, any unused vacation shall be paid to employee's estate. - 7.
+In the last paycheck in November of each year, employees will receive the option to elect to cash out a portion of their earned vacation time.
+Employees may cash out two weeks of vacation time providing that at least one week of vacation leave remain to cover unanticipated absences.